pajhiwo/python_help/Libraries.md

 Can replace `os.path`.
 Allows to defines paths agnostic of underlying OS

 ## Pickle
-Accept python object and converts it into string and dumps it into a file
+* `dumps`: Accept python object and converts it into string and dumps it into a f

-## Unpickle
-Retrieve python object from string
+* `loads`: Retrieve python object from string

 ## Glob2
 library for listing files, etc.